Nintendo's mobile Mario game sets download record but pricing proves sticking point

 Most analysts were expecting the pricing model to jar and were more concerned about what will happen in coming months.

-"The stock market had factored in initial disappointment so we now need to see what impact Super Mario Run has on sales of console games," said Chief Market Analyst Masayuki Otani at Japan Securities.
+"The stock market had factored in initial disappointment so we now need to see what impact Super Mario Run has on sales of console games," said Masayuki Otani, chief market analyst at Japan Securities.

 Otani said he would next seek guidance from Nintendo on mobile titles Animal Crossing and Fire Emblem to be released by March-end, for which many analysts expect different pricing.

-(Reporting by Makiko Yamazaki; Additional reporting by Taiga Uranaka; Editing by Christopher Cushing)
+(Reporting by Makiko Yamazaki; Additional reporting by Taiga Uranaka; Editing by Christopher Cushing and Edwina Gibbs)